01-edu/public/subjects/slicer/README.md

 Create a function named `slice` that works like `Array.slice()` and `String.slice()`.

-It takes an additional first argument which is the string or the array.
+It takes 3 arguments:
+- string or array to process.
+- starting index.
+- optional ending index.

 ### Notions